ariebovenberg/whenever/docs/overview.rst

 You can subtract two :class:`~whenever.DateTime` instances to get a :class:`~datetime.timedelta` representing the duration between them.
-Aware types can be mixed, but naive types cannot be mixed with aware types:
+Aware types can be mixed, but naïve types cannot be mixed with aware types:

 .. code-block:: python

     # difference between moments in time
     >>> UTCDateTime(2023, 12, 28, 11, 30) - ZonedDateTime(2023, 12, 14, tz="Europe/Amsterdam")

-    # difference between naive datetimes
+    # difference between naïve datetimes
     >>> NaiveDateTime(2023, 12, 28, 11) - NaiveDateTime(2023, 12, 27, 11)

 Timezone complexities